-SOLICITATION NO. AGS-08 TECHNICAL REPRESENTATIONS AND CERTIFICATIONS (Jul 2005)
+SOLICITATION NO. AGS-8 TECHNICAL REPRESENTATIONS AND CERTIFICATIONS (Jul 2005)

-The Financial Institution makes the following technical representations and certifications as part of its offer to provide service under a payments-cleared financing arrangement.
-(Check parentheses and complete blanks, as appropriate.
-All information is necessary.)
+The Financial Institution makes the following technical representations and certifications as part of Its offer to provide service under a payments-cleared financing arrangement.
+(Check parentheses and complete blanks, as appropriate; All information is necessary.)

-1. Financial Institution Fiscal Information

-- a.
-The Financial Institution is a () national chartered financial institution () state chartered financial institution organized and existing in the State of - b.
-The Financial Institution () maintains () does not maintain an account with a Federal Reserve Bank. - c.
-The current () Federal () State time deposit reserve requirement for the - Financial Institution is %. d.
-The Financial Institution () insures () does not insure each time account for \$100,000 under federally approved deposit insurance.
-Deposits () are () are not insured by a Government deposit insurance organization approved by the Department of the Treasury.
-Explain negative responses, if any, below. - e.
+Fir Financial Institution Fiscal Information a.
+The Financial Institution is a () national chartered financial institution () state chartered financial institution organized and existing In the State of c.
+The Financial Institution () maintains () does not maintain an account with a Federal Reserve Bank.
+The current () Federal () State time deposit reserve requirement for the Financial Institution is e.
 The Financial Institution () has () does not have direct on-line access to the Federal Reserve Communication System (FRCS).
-Explain negative response, if any, below. - f.
+Explain negative response, If any, below. f.
 To receive same-day credit from the Federal Reserve, the Financial Institution can ascertain the amount of payments cleared net of the amount of any deposits and submit a payment request through the FRCS by p.m.
 Eastern time.

-2. Minority Business Enterprises
+Mi Minority Business Enterprises